Ford Focus (third generation): Asia

 In March 2012, the Focus was launched to the ASEAN markets at the Bangkok International Motor Show.
 The Thailand range included: 1.6 Ambiente, 1.6 Trend, 2.0 Sport 5-door, 2.0 Titanium sedan, 2.0 Sport+ 5-door and 2.0 Titanium+ sedan trim levels, while in Malaysia, it is offered in both sedan and hatchback body-styles.
-Two trim are available for both body-style, the sedan got Titanium and Titanium+ trim while the hatchback got Sport and Sport+ trim.
+Two trim levels are available for both body-style, the sedan got Titanium and Titanium+ trim while the hatchback got Sport and Sport+ trim.

 In Taiwan, Assembly started by the end of 2012.
 2 petrol engines (1.6L Ti-VCT 125 PS and 2.0L GDI 170 PS) and 1 diesel engine (2.0L TDCi 163 PS) available, all come with PowerShift transmission as the manual transmission model was unavailable.
 8 trim levels:

 In the Korean market, 2.0L TDCi Duratorq Diesel is the only available engine (available in 140 hp and 163 hp configuration), and all come with the PowerShift transmission as the manual transmission model was unavailable.
-3 Trim Levels: Trend (140 hp), Sport (163 hp), Titanium (163 hp), all available in both hatchback and sedan body style.
+Three trim Levels: Trend (140 hp), Sport (163 hp), Titanium (163 hp), all available in both hatchback and sedan body style.

-In Japan, the 2.0L Ti-VCT GDI Sport five door hatchback with either the five speed, dual clutch manual transmission, or the six speed "Power Shift" automatic transmission was the only model currently offered.
+In Japan, the 2.0L Ti-VCT GDI Sport five door hatchback with either the five speed dual clutch manual transmission, or the six speed "Power Shift" automatic transmission was the only model currently offered.
 The assembly changed from the Saarlouis Body & Assembly to the AutoAlliance Thailand facility.
 Its width dimensions at 1810 mm are not within the favorable Japanese compact car tax classification.